 What is it about?

-A new teaching approach helps business students balance creative and practical thinking.
-By working directly with real tensions, students build confidence, generate more innovative solutions, and develop the ambidextrous skills needed to navigate complex, fast changing environments.
+A new teaching approach helps individuals balance creative and practical thinking for addressing complex challenges.
+By working directly with real problem-solving tensions, workshop participants build confidence and generate more innovative solutions faster.
+They develop the 'ambidextrous' skills needed to navigate complex, fast-changing environments.

 Featured Image